Skip to content

 ErrorReport — the Serialization Schema

 ErrorReport (pipelex/base_exceptions.py) is the single source of truth for error serialization.
-It is a frozen Pydantic dataclass with extra="forbid".
+It is a frozen Pydantic model with extra="forbid".

 Field Type Meaning